scottvr/PBVD/README.md

 This repository contains the documentation, code, and bill of materials (BOM) necessary to create a luminous display using peanut butter as a cost-effective and renewable display material.

-Buikd process details and the original paper have moved to the
+Build process details and the original paper have moved to the

 # [PBVD Wiki](https://github.com/scottvr/PBVD/wiki)